skip to main content

 Self-test has several benefits.
 First, it saves the labour of manual testing.
 Secondly, it removes the risk that routine monthly or annual testing is overlooked.

-• Addressable self-test.
-This is a type of emergency testing that employs a central control point, module or server connected to all the emergency fittings in the installation either by wire or an Rf signal.
+This is a type of emergency testing that employs a central control point connected to all the emergency fittings in the installation via a DALI network.
 Each emergency fitting is allocated an address and at pre-determined intervals the central module initiates a test of each fitting.
 The central module records the results of the tests and makes them available for the responsible person to interrogate or download.